george-wood/epts/README.md

 With epts, you can:

-- Import the raw data file according to the data format specification
+- Import the raw data file according to the data format specification.
-- Extract metadata
+- Extract metadata, including specific fields such as the frame rate or team names.

 When importing raw data, epts returns a `data.frame` with column names as defined in the data format specification.
 For flexibility, the